tanaylab/metacells/README.rst

 script to migrate your data to the format described below, while preserving any additional annotations you may have created for your data (e.g. metacells type annotations).
 The script will not modify your existing data files, so you can examine the results and tweak them if necessary.

-Version 0.10 contains an additional (optional) post-processing pipeline for "focusing" the metacells, given gene modules of interest.
-This requires additional new inputs, which are not used by 0.9.*.
-Otherwise, 0.10.* behaves similarly to 0.9.* so there's no need to recompute or migrate your data.

 In an upcoming version we will migrate from using ``AnnData`` to using ``daf`` to represent the data (``h5ad`` files will still be supported, either directly through an adapter or via a conversion process).
 This will again unavoidingly